The Way to the King

 Response:

-The Book of Wisdom, also known as the Wisdom of Solomon, is a deuterocanonical book found in the Septuagint (the Greek translation of the Hebrew Scriptures) and included in the Catholic and Orthodox Bibles, but not in the Protestant canon.
-It is traditionally attributed to King Solomon, though most scholars believe it was written in the 1st or 2nd century BCE.
+The Book of Wisdom, also known as the Wisdom of Solomon, is part of the Deuterocanonical books of the Bible, which are included in the Catholic and Orthodox traditions but are not found in the Hebrew Bible or Protestant versions.
+It is traditionally attributed to King Solomon, although most scholars believe it was written in the 1st or 2nd century BCE.

 Key Passages